-Eq.
-(7)-based on the exact propagator-is still an exact equation.
-However, it requires to evaluate the expectation value of the 3NF part of the Hamiltonian $\langle \Psi_0^A | W | \Psi_0^A \rangle$, with an accuracy comparable to the many-body approximation in use.
+We first solve the spherical Hartree-Fock (HF) equations for the full Hamiltonian in a given model space.
+The resulting propagator, $g{\alpha\beta}^{\rm HF}(\omega)$ , is then used as a reference state to calculate the energy-dependent part of the selfenergy.
+We employ the ADC(3) method [22,23] and write the irreducible self-energy as expectation value of the 3NF part of the Hamiltonian $\langle \Psi_0^A | W | \Psi_0^A \rangle$ , with an accuracy comparable to the manybody approximation in use.
 We calculate this correction at first order in W using fully correlated propagators, that implicitly includes relevant higher order terms from standard many-body perturbation theory.
 We found that it is mandatory to use fully dressed propagators-the solution of Eq.
 (6)-but that this is also sufficient to account for all relevant contributions.
-The next order correction is given by where $\Delta\Gamma$ is the two-body density matrix after subtraction of the zeroth-order contribution coming from two fully correlated but non-interacting nucleons, to avoid double counting with Eq.
-(8).
-We estimated this using in Tamn-Dancoff approximation (TDA) [30] and found its contribution to be small compared to our estimated errors, as discussed below.
+The next order correction is given by